corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 ### Threading

-The upload operations are being run in multiple threads to increase performance.
+The upload operations are being run in multiple threads in order to increase performance.
 The number of threads is defined in the application configuration.
 Each upload operation is passed to Spring Boot's `ThreadPoolTaskExecutor`, which then distributes them across the available threads.
-Once all tasks are submitted, the logic checks, whether all threads have terminated before shutting down the Thread Pool.
+Once all tasks are submitted, the logic checks, whether all threads have terminated before shutting down the thread pool.
 If errors are thrown, they are handled as explained in the following section.

 ### Error Handling

-To make the distribution service more resilient two error handling measures were introduced.
+In order to increase resilience of the distribution service two error handling measures were introduced.

 The first one being Spring Boot's Retry logic, which is applied to all S3 operations with the number of retries being specified in the application configuration.
 This results in Spring Boot retrying the operation up to three times, with a